Classes of Tantra in Tibetan Buddhism

 Classes of Tantra in Tibetan Buddhism refers to the categorization of Buddhist tantric scriptures in Indo-Tibetan Buddhism.
 Tibetan Buddhism inherited numerous tantras and forms of tantric practice from medieval Indian Buddhist Tantra.
 There were various ways of categorizing these tantras in India.
 In Tibet, the Sarma (New Translation) schools categorize tantric scriptures into four classes, while the Nyingma (Ancients) school use six classes of tantra.

 Sarma ("New Translation") classification

-The Sarma, "New Translation" schools of Tibetan Buddhism (Gelug, Sakya, Kagyu, Jonang) classify tantric practices and texts into four.
+The Sarma, "New Translation" schools of Tibetan Buddhism (Gelug, Sakya, Kagyu, Jonang) classify tantric practices and texts into four classes.
 In this, they follow Indian Tantric Buddhists such as Abhayākara, who makes this distinction in his Clusters of Quintessential Instructions.
 Tantras are classified according to the capacity of persons, the deities they use, the specific types of methods they employ and how they use desire (kama).

 Kriyā

 Kriyā (Tib. bya ba, Action) tantras were taught for practitioners of lower ability who have an inclination for performing many external ritual activities for protection and purification purposes, such as ritual bathing, the sprinkling of scented water, the creation of a circle of protection, the use of mudras and the chanting of mantras.
 There are also various prescriptions dealing with eating, drinking, and clothing.
 According to Kongtrul, in Kriyā Yoga, one relates to the deity as a subject relates to their lord and only meditates on an external deity (not on oneself as being the deity).

 According to Kongtrul, "the essence of action tantra" is:

 Regarding initiation, The Essence of Pristine Awareness states: "it is widely known that in action tantra there are the water and crown initiations."

 Each action tantra text generally centers on a particular Buddha or Bodhisattva, and many are based on dharanis.
 Some of these texts are actually titled "sutra" or "dharani".
 Action tantra includes various practices for deities such as Medicine Buddha, "the eleven faced" Chenrezig and Vajrapani.
 Examples of Action Tantra texts include: